Rhineland bastard: History

 As Germans considered the occupation to be carried out by "B-grade" troops (a notion that was drawn from colonial and racial stereotypes), their humiliation was heightened, increasing hostility toward the women and children in these unions.
-In May 1920 the foreign minister of the new German government lodged a protest to his French counterpart stating that "we will accept the inferior discipline amongst your white troops if you will only rid us as fast as possible of this black plague".
+In May 1920, the foreign minister of the new German government lodged a protest to his French counterpart stating that "we will accept the inferior discipline amongst your white troops if you will only rid us as fast as possible of this black plague".

-In the Rhineland itself, local opinion of the troops was very different.
+In the Rhineland itself, local opinion of the troops has been argued to have been different.
 The soldiers were described as "courteous and often popular", possibly because French colonial soldiers harbored less ill-will towards Germans than war-weary French occupiers.

 In his book Mein Kampf, Adolf Hitler described children resulting from any kind of relationship to African occupation soldiers as a contamination of the white race "by Negro blood on the Rhine in the heart of Europe."
 He thought that "Jews were responsible for bringing Negroes into the Rhineland, with the ultimate idea of bastardizing the white race which they hate and thus lowering its cultural and political level so that the Jew might dominate."
 He also implied that this was a plot on the part of the French, since the population of France was being increasingly "negrified".

 Colonial legacy

-Most of the tiny multiracial population in Germany at that time were children of German settlers and missionaries in the former German colonies in Africa and Melanesia, who had married local women or had children with them out of wedlock.
+Most of the tiny multiracial population in Germany at that time were children of German settlers and missionaries in the former German colonies in Sub-Saharan Africa and Melanesia, who had married local women or had children with them out of wedlock.
 With the loss of the German colonial empire after World War I, some of these colonists returned to Germany with their mixed-race families.
 While the black population of Nazi Germany was small – 20–25,000 in a population of over 65 million – the Nazis decided to take action against those in the Rhineland.
 They despised black culture, which they considered inferior, and sought to prohibit "traditionally black" musical genres such as American jazz as being "corrupt negro music".
 No official laws were enacted against the black population, or against the children of mixed parentage, as they were born from marriages and informal unions that preceded the Nuremberg laws of September 1935.
 The latter prohibited "miscegenation".
 However, future sexual relations and "mixed marriages", between so-called "Aryans" and "non-Aryans" were banned.
 In addition, persons of mixed parentage were deprived completely of the right to marry.